Daniel J. Frey

 This nation has forsaken its honor.

-Our nations mind is set against itself.
+Our nation's mind is set against itself.

-Through the roar of political lions, through the ripping apart of safety in neighborhoods, through callous disregard, lives are lost because it serves the ideal of retribution.
+Through the roar of political lions, through the ripping apart of safety in neighborhoods, through callous disregard, lives are lost because it serves the ideal of divine retribution.

 They deserve what they get because they are not like me.